SlimShaney/Game-Engines-2019-20/README.md

 	- Possibly give asteroid an angle variable so they don’t all fly straight
  - [ ] Asteroid damages ship hull integrity on collision
 	- Asteroids explode either on contact with ship – causing damage to it (if various asteroid sizes, damage will depend on size)
-	- Or asteroids explode when health reaches 0
+	- ~Asteroids explode when health reaches 0~
  - [ ] Starry background moves to show player momentum
 	- Skybox maybe just scrolls behind player if that’s possible – maybe alter speed when ship gains momentum or under other circumstances – perhaps as players survive the ship speeds up and score begins to increase exponentially
  - [ ] Player flies towards effect being made by sound input